-Single photon induced forces and torques correspond to the fundamental limit of optical linear momentum and angular momentum exchange with atoms \cite{tang2014prospect}.
+Single-photon-induced forces and torques correspond to the fundamental limit of optical linear momentum and angular momentum exchange with atoms \cite{tang2014prospect}.
 Their direct detection is an open challenge since state-of-the-art quantum detectors are only sensitive to energy and arrival time of single photons~\cite{eisaman2011invited}.
 Recent advances in temporal shaping of single photon scattering from atoms has shed light on the role of the temporal waveform of Fock states~\cite{Romero2012ultrfast}.
-In light of these developments, it is an open question how single photon waveforms influence dipole-dipole interactions (DDI) between atoms.
+In light of these developments, it is an open question how single photon waveforms influence dipole-dipole interactions between atoms.
 Of particular interest is the exploration whether single photon shaped waveforms incident on interacting atoms can lead to experimentally observable transient effects.

-During the last two decades, many techniques have been utilized to enhance the strength of the DDI and the corresponding force~\cite{buhmann2007dispersion}, such as utilizing micro-cavity~\cite{Agarwal1998microcavity,Hopmeier1999enhanced,Donaire2017dipole}, surface plasmons~\cite{gonzalez2011entanglement,Xu2011entanglement,Haakh2014dynamical}, and hyperbolic materials~\cite{cortes2017super}.
-Especially, the strong DDI induced large energy shift in highly excited atoms (e.g. Rydberg) has been proposed as the mechanism for ``Rydberg blockade", which provides a novel approach for quantum information processing~\cite{Jaksch2000fast,Lukin2001dipole} and simulation of quantum phase transition~\cite{labuhn2016tunable,bernien2017probing}.
+During the last two decades, many techniques have been utilized to enhance the strength of the dipole-dipole interaction and the corresponding force~\cite{buhmann2007dispersion}, such as utilizing micro-cavity~\cite{Agarwal1998microcavity,Hopmeier1999enhanced,Donaire2017dipole,cortes2017fundamental}, surface plasmons~\cite{gonzalez2011entanglement,Xu2011entanglement,Haakh2014dynamical}, and hyperbolic materials~\cite{cortes2017super}.
+Especially, the strong dipole-dipole interaction induced large energy shift in highly excited atoms (e.g. Rydberg atoms) has been proposed as the mechanism for ``Rydberg blockade", which provides a novel approach for quantum information processing~\cite{Jaksch2000fast,Lukin2001dipole} and simulation of quantum phase transition~\cite{labuhn2016tunable,bernien2017probing}.
 However, single-photon pulse as a tool to manipulate the transient dipole-dipole force has not been explored.